safe-routes/Build-SafeRoutes-BE/README.md

 #### POST `/api/addresses/:id`

-id is the id that is send on successful login
+id is the id that is sent back on successful login

 Send token in Authorization header